 16) Explore the Isthmus, Point Lesueur and South Maria Island

-If you really want to get away from the crowds then grab your bike and head to the far southern tip of Maria Island National Park.
+If you really want to get away from the crowds then grab your bike and head to the far tip of south Maria Island.

 Past Encampment Cove you’ll find the isthmus which heads out to Point Lesueur, where you can see ruins of a convict-era probation station built in 1821 and Robey’s Farm near Haunted Bay.